izero0324/ABM-Retail-Commodity/README.md

     - Limit order book change (under develop)

+## Problem Solving:
+1. api server for Windows: you should use 127.0.0.1 as local instead of 0.0.0.0
+2. if there's any unexcepted errors, restart the api server
+3. if the api server can't start:
+    - Windows: `netstat -ano | find "8000"`, get the UID for the apiservice, `kill -f UID`
+    - Unit: `lsof -i :8000`, get the UID for the apiservice, `kill -9 UID`

 ## Market Rules
 ### Producer -> Market -> Buyer
 1. Producer produce product and sale in Market